iliasbartolini/fake-rest-smtp-mail-server/README.md

 ```

-Now the mail queues shows the message received
+Now the mail queue shows the message received
 ```
 >curl http://127.0.0.1:2526/fakemail/all
 [